iltommi/qdb-documentation/source/reference/qdb_httpd.rst

     Example
         To use a configuration file named "qdb_httpd_default_config.json", type: ::

-            qdb_httpd --config-file=qdb_httpd_default_config.json
+            qdb_httpd --config=qdb_httpd_default_config.json

     .. note::
-        The --config-file argument is only available with QuasarDB 1.1.3 or higher.
+        The --config argument is only available with QuasarDB 2.0.0 or higher.

 .. option:: -d, --daemonize